rkansal47/HHbbVV/README.md

 ```
 To submit add `--submit` flag.

 Command for copying directories to PRP in background ([krsync](https://serverfault.com/a/887402))
+(you may need to install `rsync` in the PRP pod first if it's been restarted)
 ```bash
 cd ~/eos/bbVV/input/${TAG}_${JETS}/2017
 mkdir ../copy_logs